30 Hours of Free Childcare: From September 2025

 ---|---|---|

-📌 Important: You must apply for a code before the end of the month before the new term starts.
-For example, if the term starts on 1 September, you must apply by 31 August.
-Some childcare providers may ask for the code earlier, so check with them to confirm.
+📌 Important: You must apply before the deadline for the upcoming term.
+Some childcare providers may request the code earlier, so always check with them directly.

 Next Steps to Receiving 30 Hours of Funded Childcare